 - Claims management, etc.

-In turn, the transportation management system is an end-to-end solution that works perfectly for enterprise-level logistics companies to manage different stages of the supply chain: from route planning to fleet management and driver control.
+In turn, the transportation management system is an end-to-end solution that works perfectly for enterprise-level logistics companies to manage different stages of the supply chain: from route planning to fleet software management and driver control.

 Read our full guide on Transportation Management Systems: what are they and why logistics businesses need them